kernel-loophole/python-exe/README.md

-python practice for competive programming
+There are python files that i have practice for learning purpose.